EnChiSu/Financial-Engineer/README.md

 # Homework 1:

-I would present HW1 through three sections as following:
+I present HW1 with three files:
+The first file is "HW1 Learning Lesson.md" which I explain the lesson I learn during this week's HW.
+The second file is "HW1_Work flow.ipynb" which I demonstrate and explain work flow step by step.
-First, I package all the code into a function which would demonstrate similar results as https://ttc.scu.org.tw/memdca1.htm.
+The third file is "HW1_Package code.ipynb" which I package all the code in each step into a function which you can simply execute and it would demonstrate similar results as https://ttc.scu.org.tw/memdca1.htm.

-Second, I will show and explain the code step by step.

-Third, I will discuss lesson learn from this week's HW.
+You can also click the link in the table below to read each file.

 |學習歷程|流程圖|程式碼/運作結果|
 |-------|------|-------------|